Contents

 What are adjectives?

 Adjectives are words that describe the qualities or states of being of nouns.
-For example, adjectives can describe size, texture, color, quantity, or emotions.
-They serve to provide more specific information about a noun or pronoun, making sentences more informative and interesting.
+They can describe size, texture, color, quantity, emotions, and more.

 How are adjectives used in sentences?

-Adjectives typically appear directly before the noun they modify, but they can also follow a linking verb like “be” or “seem.”
-Here are a few examples:
+Adjectives often appear before the noun they modify, but they can also come after a linking verb.

 - The tall man entered the room.